 Brno, Czech Republic – The Czech and Slovak editions of Wikipedia shut down on Thursday to protest against new EU copyright legislation.

-The new EU directive would make online platforms responsible for copyright infringement by its users, and could force them to install mechanisms to scan content, in what critics see as a new form of “web censorship”.
+The new EU directive on digital issues would make online platforms responsible for copyright infringement by its users, and could force them to install mechanisms to scan content, in what critics see as a new form of “web censorship”.